-Islamic Banking or Shariah Banking are banks which obey the Islamic principles in their operations.
+Islamic Banking or Shariah Banking are banks that obey the Islamic principles in their operations.
 The term “Islamic banking” means a system of banking or banking activity that is compatible with Islamic law (Shariah) principles and directed by Islamic economics.

 Both concepts cover extreme danger and are assumed to further uncertainty and deceitful manners.
 Thus, the use of all conventional derivate means is unsuitable in Islamic banking.
-In the end of 20th century, a lot of Islamic banks were brought into being to serve in this banking industry.
+In the end of the 20th century, a lot of Islamic banks were brought into being to serve in this banking industry.